 Clean drinking water is a human necessity.
-When disasters happen, safe drinking water can become very difficult to find, demonstrating the importance of alternative methods of water filtration.
+When disasters happen, safe drinking water can become very difficult to find, demonstrating the importance of alternative water filtration methods.
 Even when there is no emergency, water filters remove impurities and contaminants from our water that are detrimental to our health.

 These days, we have a lot of options when it comes to water filters.
 From portable filters that fit in your pocket to under-sink systems that are permanent installations, there’s a water filter to fit every circumstance.
-We’ve spent a lot of time and energy testing tons of filters of every different type to find the best of each.
-Now, we’re going to share what we learned with you so that you don’t have to go through the same hassle.
+We’ve spent a lot of time and energy testing several filters of every type to find the best of each.
+Now, we will share what we learned with you so that you don’t have to go through the same hassle.

-The following 10 reviews will compare the best filters of each type.
+The following 10 reviews compare the best filters of each type.
 The first six are all class-leading filters that we highly recommend.
-You just have to decide what type of filter fits you best.
+You just have to decide which filter fits you best.

 |Best Under-Sink Filter||Frizzlife Under Sink||